 ALSO READThe Indian macro set-up is the strongest among EMs: Morgan Stanley's Garner More positives than negatives for stock markets Sensex will hit 39,000 by year end: The new bull estimate by Morgan Stanley Sensex may touch 39,000 in a 'bull case' scenario: Morgan Stanley Indian economy to reach $5 trillion by 2025: Morgan Stanley

+Indian stocks have significant upside potential in the next 3-5 years and will probably outperform emerging markets given the country's 'superior macro environment', says a report.
+According to the report by Morgan Stanley Investment Management, valuations are not yet stretched and demand for equities from domestic households is expected to increase, while potential M&A activity may also drive the index higher.
 "While the market appears to believe in a growth turn, it is far from pricing in a multi-year growth cycle, implying significant upside potential in the next 3-5 years," the report said, adding "the next few months may witness moderation in absolute returns and higher volatility, especially down the cap curve".
 "India has underperformed emerging markets since April.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)